Braid group symmetries of Grassmannian cluster algebras: Webs and the Fomin-Pylyavskyy conjectures

-\begin{thm} In the cluster algebra $\bbc[\tGr(4,8)]$: \begin{itemize} \item Every cluster variable $x$ is a web invariant that can also be given by a tensor diagram with no interior cycles.
-That is, we can express $x$ both as $x = [W]$, where $W$ is a planar tensor diagram, and also as $x = [T]$ where $T$ has no interior cycles. \item Up to the action of the cluster modular group, every cluster variable is either a Pl\"ucker coordinate or an ``octapod'' (cf.~\eqref{eq:octapod}). \end{itemize} \end{thm}
+\begin{thm} In the cluster algebra $\bbc[\tGr(4,8)]$: \begin{itemize} \item Every cluster variable $x$ is proportional to a web invariant $[W]$ that can also be expressed as $[W] = [T]$, where $T$ is a tensor diagram $T$ with no interior cycles. \item Up to the action of the cluster modular group, every cluster variable is either a Pl\"ucker coordinate or an octapod (cf.~\eqref{eq:octapod}). \end{itemize} \end{thm}

-We call $T$ as above the \emph{tree form} of $x$.
-The notion of being representable of having a tree form is intended to be an analogue of the condition of arborizability for $\SL_3$ webs.
-We do not propose a specific algorithm determining whether or not $x$ is arborizable, but we note that the following arborization step was sufficient for our calculations in $\Gr(4,8)$:
+We call $T$ as above the \emph{tree form} of the cluster variable.
+Note that we believe that in fact, every cluster variable \emph{is} (not merely is proportional to) a web invariant with a tree form, but we do not carefully prove this.
+The property of having a tree form is an analogue of the condition of arborizability for $\SL_3$ webs.
+The following diagrammatic move is the analogue of Figure~\ref{fig:arborization} for $\Gr(4,8)$ webs:

+More precisely, the move~\eqref{eq:SL4arb} is the analogue of removing a 4-cycle at the boundary of an $\SL_3$ web, and the general arborization move is one in which the black boundary vertex in \eqref{eq:SL4arb} is replaced by two isomorphic copies of the same tree connecting to the boundary.
+It is a consequence of our proof of Theorem~\ref{thm:GrFourEight} that every cluster variable $x \in \bbc[\tGr(4,8)]$ has a planar form $x = [W]$ that can be converted to tree form by repeated applications of this arborization move.
+However, we are not bold enough to conjecture the analogue of (1) from Conjecture~\ref{conj:GrThreeNine} holds, i.e. a web invariant in $\bbc[\tGr(4,n)]$ is a cluster variable if and only if it can be transformed into tree form by repeating~\eqref{eq:SL4arb}.

-Now we describe the cluster modular group for $\Gr(4,8)$: \begin{thm} The group $\CMG(\Gr(4,8))$ fits into an extension \eqref{eq:sufficiently2}.
-Thus we get the following presentation for $\CMG(\Gr(4,8)$:
+We have the following presentation for the cluster modular group. \begin{thm} The cluster modular group $\CMG(\Gr(4,8))$ has the presentation

-Likewise, we obtain an isomorphism $\CMG^+/ Z^+(\CMG) \cong \MCG(S^2,4)$. \end{thm}
+Likewise, we obtain an isomorphism $\CMG^+/ Z(\CMG^+) \cong \MCG(S^2,4)$. \end{thm}